As we continue to dive deep into the worlds of Agile and Scrum, the next topic we’d like to cover is sprint planning meetings.

 If the Scrum team decides to formally divide their sprint planning into 2 parts in accordance with those questions, they can do that.
 That way, the first part of sprint planning is about scoping, and the second part is for the actual planning.

 Tip: Remember that during the meeting, and throughout the Scrum project in general, everyone is equal and should share their thoughts and opinions freely.
+Have them write down their thoughts ahead of time in their simple daily schedule planner.
 Every member of the development team can bring in a new perspective and invaluable insight that will lead the project to greatness.
+It will be much easier to work in a team with convenient tools for managing remote employees.
+Teamwork will be easier with special remote work management tools.

 An alternative way to divide the meeting into subcategories is by splitting the agenda into 5 elements: what, how, who, input, output.